 Here’s What I Said

-I don’t know, certifications are great and all, but I guess I fall into the camp that tries not to place too much weight on the letters next to someone’s name, and more so on their experience and overall track record.
+Certifications are great and all (and necessary to some degree), but I guess I fall into the camp that tries not to place too much weight on the letters next to someone’s name, and more so on their experience and overall track record.

 I get it: Training Gary from accounting doesn’t attach itself to as much prestige and luster as, say, an NFL player or Zac Efron.

-However, as my friend and colleague, Mike Connelly (of Rebell Strength & Conditioning located in Chicago), eloquently states:
+However, as my friend and colleague, Mike Connelly, eloquently stated back in the day:

 “We all train people.
 Whether or not they get paid to play a sport does not change their “peopleness” nor does it impact your status as an elite trainer.
 You either know what you’re doing or you don’t and there is plenty of both on either side.“

-Training professional athletes has its benefits and setbacks, as does training general population clients.
+Training professional athletes and actors has its benefits and setbacks, as does training general population clients.